 This course is designed to cover health related physical fitness for maintenance of good health as well as an overall view of additional components that make up a healthy lifestyle.
-This is a lecture course with the expectation of participation in a physical activity lab one time a week for fifty minutes.
+This is a blended course with online readings and quizzes and participation in a physical activity lab one time a week for fifty minutes.
 The physical activity lab is designed to develop fundamental indoor soccer skills and knowledge for students across a spectrum of knowledge and experience.

 Instruction takes into account experience level, with topics focusing on safety, equipment, rules, and tactics/strategies of recreational and formal indoor soccer games.